-There’s a reason Portugal keeps winning all those travel awards—it’s a fantastic place to visit.
-From taking in incredible views to exploring ancient palaces to eating amazing food, these are the 15 essential things to do in Portugal.
+There’s a reason Portugal keeps winning all those travel awards—it’s a fantastic place to visit!
+From taking in incredible views to exploring ancient palaces to eating amazing food, here are the 15 things that locals recommend checking out.

 Portugal’s shores are teeming with fresh fish, and Portuguese chefs make endless use of their swam-in-the-ocean-yesterday ingredients.
-Bacalhau—or salt cod—is a particularly quintessential element of Portuguese cuisine and used in countless dishes.
-For a local feast, dine at the self-proclaimed “King of Cod,” Laurentina Restaurante in Lisbon.
-Or, if shellfish is your preference, head to Ramiro for the giant lobster (and go at lunch to beat the hungry crowds).
-In Porto, try a different traditional Portuguese seafood fare: deep-fried octopus at O Bom Talher.
+Getting personalized advice is a great way to know where to eat.
+If you love shellfish, our local trip planners suggest Ramiro for the giant lobster (they say to go at lunch to beat the hungry crowds).
+In Porto, locals recommend trying deep-fried octopus at O Bom Talher.

 You may associate good surfing more with Australia or the Caribbean than with Portugal.
-Yet, it was off Portugal’s coast that superstar surfer Garrett McNamara set the world record for the largest wave ever ridden.
+But superstar surfer Garrett McNamara set the world record for the largest wave ever ridden along the Portuguese coast!

-When exploring Lisbon’s Alfama neighborhood, give yourself the freedom to get a little lost.
+Locals recommend giving yourself the freedom to get lost in Lisbon’s Alfama neighborhood.
 Traverse the tangle of twisting streets that comprise one of the city’s oldest districts and you’re bound to uncover hidden gems.
 Discover cafes in quiet courtyards shaded by flowering vines; catch spectacular glimpses of the sea sandwiched between red-tiled roofs and an azure sky.